GitHubRiley/GitHubRiley/README.md

 # About Me!

-My name is Riley, and I'm a video game developer, currently studying at Staffordshire University.
-I am in my first year of my Computer Games Development degree and still have a lot to learn regarding programming.
+My name is Riley, and I'm a video game developer, and still have a lot to learn regarding programming.

 ##### Programming Experience:
 - C++